vikingeducation/prep_basics/test-yourself-answers.md

 "Yes I do know what is awesome.
 The following is awesome: learning.
 Do you know what else is awesome?
 Cats.
 And puppies.
 And Jaco Pastorius."

 Here you will compose an awesome explanation about the thing in the question, and why and how it is amazing.
-Your answer should be written in your own words, in simple, plain english, and should be so clear that a 9 year old can walk away and tell his mother what he just learned.
+Your answer should be written in your own words, in simple, plain english, and should be so clear that a 9 year old can walk away and tell its mother what it just learned.

 *Contributed by [Cody Brown](https://github.com/kirlian760)*